Last will and testament

 Authentication

-During probate in Utah, your attorney can begin the process of authenticating a last will and testament, if one is present.
-During this process, a judge will confirm that the will is valid during a court hearing.
-All beneficiaries will receive notice of this hearing.
+Your attorney can begin the process of authenticating a last will and testament, if one is present.
+A judge will confirm that the will is valid during a court hearing, of which all beneficiaries will receive notice.
 It allows all parties concerned the opportunity to object to the will, which is especially important if someone is in possession of a more recent will.

 During this time, an heir may object to the executor appointed in the will, which is why hiring a lawyer can be beneficial.
 An attorney acts outside of the family and can objectively move the process forward with the best interests of the estate in mind.